295825725/ECE6123-project/README.md

 FaceLandmarkDetection.py will perform landmark detection, shuffle, and split operations on the input dataset into training, validation, and test files.

 main.py will do the training, GUI.py and ReadAndCreate.py are the programs that put the model into practical use

+Face_Recon.mp4 is a video of the training process, and gui_demo.mp4 is a demo video showing the results of GUI.py